 People who have had one kidney stone are at risk of developing another.
 To reduce this risk, patients are given instructions specific to the type of stone they developed.
 Generally the instructions will include drinking more water to dilute the urine, but it may also involve lowering sodium intake or eating less meat.

 Dr. Kate Heritage Kraft, MD graduated from Columbia University, College of Physicians and Surgeons in 2004.
 She completed residency at Emory University Affiliated Hospitals.
-She is certified by the Pediatric Urology Urology and has a state license in Georgia.
+She is certified by the Board Certification: Pediatric Urology and has a state license in Georgia.

 Medical School: Columbia University, College of Physicians and Surgeons (2004)